 2 (11-20)= Terrible and something you would want to avoid seeing again if at all possible.

 1 (1-10)= The absolute bottom of the barrel.
 So bad it is hard to believe it was sanctioned to be released.
 One to be avoided at all costs and a film you would go out of your way to warn others about.

 On another note I'll quickly say that for the sister YouTube channel I initially used a five star rating system but this was quickly scrapped in favour of the system described above.
 For the YouTube channel although there may be exceptions from time to time I'll mainly be sticking to uploading reviews for films that currently don't have many (if any) review videos already on YouTube.
-As time has gone on the channel is now more a platform for me to post other kinds of videos as opposed to reviews such as franchise rankings, collection updates etc.
+I don't tend to upload many videos anymore as I don't feel they're quite my forte but on the rare occasion I do I've also branched out into other types of content such as franchise rankings, collection updates etc.

 If you have found my site then you almost certainly know of these ones as well but if not be sure to check them out.
 Sadly unlike the first two neither Hysteria-Lives or a A Slash Above appear to be updated anymore but are still great resources.